jtm429/telegram-bot-core/README.md

 1. **An API key** must be created using the Telegram [@BotFather](https://t.me/botfather).
 2. This key should be saved in a file called **`.token`** (do *not* commit this file).
 3. Additionally, thou shall need to create a file named **`allowed_users.txt`** containing **your Telegram user ID**.
+4. Thou must now also prepare the following scrolls of personality and purpose:
+    - **`cgpt.token`**: An OpenAI API token, for summoning language models.
+    - **`cgpt_nlp_prompt.txt`**: The sacred prompt that tells GPT how to interpret user messages.
+You will need to edit it to allow GPT to execute the codes.
+    - **`personality.txt`**: A character-defining missive that bestows sass, angst, or professionalism upon the bot's soul.

 Example:
 ```